Springtime in France is a very special time of year.

 Fresh spring produce

-We always look forward to the appearance of the first Gariguette strawberries on the market stalls in April.
+But the most eagerly anticipated fruits are the first Gariguette strawberries that appear on market stalls in April.

-It’s the ideal time for hiking in the moyenne montagne and foothills of the Pyrenees where spring wildflowers of all colours carpet the meadows and woodland floors.
+Spring is also the ideal time for hiking in the moyenne montagne and foothills of the Pyrenees where colourful spring wildflowers carpet the meadows and woodland floors.

 But be warned, it’s easy to underestimate the strength of the sun in the south of France even in springtime.

 Shorts and shirt sleeves mean the risk of sunburn is ever-present.
-Dig out that sun cream that has been languishing in the drawer since last summer and be sure to bring it on your springtime holiday in France.
+Dig out that sun cream that has been languishing in the drawer since last summer and be sure to bring it with you on your Spring break in France.

 Easter is one of those occasions at which the French excel.
 It’s an important holiday and a traditional time for families to gather together.